NuGet/NuGetDocs/NuGet.Docs/docs/Schema/Target Frameworks.md

 Stephen Cleary has a blog post that demonstrates a tool that will mine the list of supported portable class libraries on a workstation and report the features of them: [http://blog.stephencleary.com/2012/05/framework-profiles-in-net.html](http://blog.stephencleary.com/2012/05/framework-profiles-in-net.html)

-### .NET Platform Standard

-To simplify the references between binary-compatible frameworks, the [.NET Platform Standard](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/standard-platform.md) was introduced.
-This allows the definition of a single target framework moniker to reference a combination of binary compatible frameworks.
-Various versions of the Platform Standard indicate different combinations of frameworks that are compatible.
-More information about these frameworks can be found at the .NET Platform Standard master document.

-The `dotnet` series of monikers should be used in NuGet 3.3 and the `netstandard` moniker syntax should be used in v3.4 and later.